globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 See [Working With Use Cases](#an-agile-way-of-working-with-use-cases) for details.

-  [^use-cases-details]: See the definitive book for [Writing Effective Use Cases](https://www.amazon.com/Writing-Effective-Cases-Alistair-Cockburn/dp/0201702258) by Alistair Cockburn and my [Use Case Based Requirements on an Agile Project](http://todo-add-this-article...) article for detailed guidance of how I write them.
+  [^use-cases-details]: See the definitive book for [Writing Effective Use Cases](https://www.amazon.com/Writing-Effective-Cases-Alistair-Cockburn/dp/0201702258) by Alistair Cockburn and my [Writing Agile Use Cases](./writing-agile-use-cases.md) article for detailed guidance of how I write them.

 The main structure of a use-case-based requirements document are:
 - A use case names a user goal.
 We decompose these goals into sub-use-cases. *Decomposition is essential to make things into manageable chunks for both easier reading and implementing.*